hipe/tmx/git_viz/doc/issues/016-the-git-repo-narrative.md

-this is an implementation detail anyway! if we force ourselves to stick with workin with SHA's only thru the class, we should be somewhat protected if we change our mind on this.
+this is an implementation detail anyway! if we force ourselves to stick with working with SHA's only thru the class, we should be somewhat protected if we change our mind on this.